tjass01/parkpal/README.md

 - Map automatically animates to searched location

 ### 📱 Accelerometer Integration
--Detects phone movement through the inbuilt accelerator in the device.
+- Detects phone movement through the inbuilt accelerator in the device.
--Prompts the users once a leaving car motion (shake event) is detected.
+- Prompts the users once a leaving car motion (shake event) is detected.
--Allows quick reporting of a free parking space without having to click and locate a spot.
+- Allows quick reporting of a free parking space without having to click and locate a spot.
--Haptic feedback and safety delay to avoid unwanted triggers.
+- Haptic feedback and safety delay to avoid unwanted triggers.

 ### 👤 Profile & Statistics
 - View your parking report statistics: